microsoft/MCW-Hybrid-identity/Hands-on lab/HOL step-by step - Hybrid identity.md

 6. Install Microsoft Azure Active Directory Application Proxy Connector with default settings.
 When prompted to sign in, enter the credentials of the **john.doe** Azure AD user account, which you created in the first exercise of this lab.

-7. Once the installation completes, refresh the the Edge browser page displaying the **Contoso - Application proxy** blade and verify that it includes the **DC1.contoso.local** entry in the **Default** connector group.
+7. Once the installation completes, refresh the Edge browser page displaying the **Contoso - Application proxy** blade and verify that it includes the **DC1.contoso.local** entry in the **Default** connector group.

     ![In this screenshot, the 'Contoso - Application proxy' blade of the Azure portal is depicted with the 'DC1.contoso.local' entry listed under the Default connector group.](images/Hands-onlabstep-bystep-HybridIdentityImages/media/VerifyConnector.png "Verify that the connector is present")